winbench/bench/res/apps.md

   during execution of this app.
   (optional, default is empty)
 * **Launcher**:
-  A label for the app launcher (optional, default is empty).
+  A label for the app launcher
+  (optional, default is empty).
   A launcher for the app is created only if this property is set to a non empty string.
 * **LauncherExecutable**:
-  The absolute path to the executable targeted by the app launcher (optional, default is the `Exe` property).
+  The path to the executable targeted by the app launcher, absolute or relative to the target directory of the app (optional, default is the `Exe` property).
 * **LauncherArguments**:
   A list with arguments to the app executable (optional, default is `%*`).
 * **LauncherIcon**:
-  The absolute path to the icon of the launcher (optional, default is the executable).
+  The path to the icon of the launcher, absolute or relative to the target directory of the app (optional, default is the executable).

 ## App Types